-Single Trip: Use promo code TIQSINGSAVER to enjoy 40% off when you apply.
-Valid till 31 March 2023.
+Single Trip: Use the promo code TIQSINGSAVER to get 40% off.
+T&Cs apply.
+Valid till 30 Sep 2023.
 T&Cs apply.

-Annual Trip: Use the promo code TIQSINGSAVER to enjoy a 60% discount on your COVID-19 add-on.
-Valid till 31 March 2023.
+Annual Trip: Use the promo code TIQSINGSAVER to enjoy a 60% discount on your COVID-19 add-on when you apply.
+Valid till 30 Sep 2023.
 T&Cs apply.

 Key in the promo code under the coupon code section on the next page after selecting your destination and dates.
 The prices shown are before discounts.